patchlevel/event-sourcing/docs/store.md

 You can also manage your schema with doctrine migrations.

-In order to be able to use `doctrine/migrations`, you have to install the associated packet.
+In order to be able to use `doctrine/migrations`, you have to install the associated package.

 ```bash
 composer require doctrine/migrations